Kololu777/benetech-annotation-parser/README.md

 # bentech annotation parser
 Simple Python API to read the annotation data of the Kaggle/Benetech-Making Graphs Accessible competition.
-Kaggle/Benetech-Making Graphs Accessible competition.
-For more details on the Kaggle/Benetech - Making Graphs Accessible competition, please refer to the following:[https://www.kaggle.com/competitions/benetech-making-graphs-accessible](https://www.kaggle.com/competitions/benetech-making-graphs-accessible).
+For more details on the Kaggle/Benetech-Making Graphs Accessible competition, please refer to the following:[https://www.kaggle.com/competitions/benetech-making-graphs-accessible](https://www.kaggle.com/competitions/benetech-making-graphs-accessible).

 # Installing